-I will fight to expand the right to organize to groups such as farmworkers and domestic workers, who have been left behind for nearly a century.
+I will fight to expand the right to organize groups such as farmworkers and domestic workers, who have been left behind for nearly a century.

 I fully support S. 2810/H.R.
-5728: Workplace Democracy Act, introduced by Sen. Sanders (I-Vt.) and Rep. Pocan (D-Wis.), which would preserve workers rights to join labor organizations and to collectively bargain.
+5728: Workplace Democracy Act, introduced by Sen. Sanders (I-Vt.) and Rep. Pocan (D-Wis.), which would preserve workers' rights to join labor organizations and to collectively bargain.

 $15 Minimum Wage

 Given the gross inequality in our country, we need to immediately raise the minimum wage to a living wage of $15/hr, and index it to the consumer price index to account for inflation.
 All around New Mexico, we see the effects of persistent poverty caused by low wages.
-Full-time workers can’t afford the basic necessities of rent, food, transportation, or healthcare, and families with children don’t have enough to survive and don’t have adequate opportunity.
+Full-time workers can’t afford the basic necessities of rent, food, transportation, or healthcare, and families with children don’t have enough to survive and don’t have the adequate opportunity.
 Poverty hurts society and increases crime.

 While experience with increased minimum wages in cities and states across the country shows that people are better off and employment doesn’t suffer, we can’t afford to wait another 13 years to raise the minimum wage.

-Keeping wages low limits workers in their healthcare, education, housing and other opportunities.
+Keeping wages low limits workers in their healthcare, education, housing, and other opportunities.
 These low wages hurt families with children whose opportunities are limited by poverty.
 I will support the Raise the Wage Act.

 Our Constitution requires that war be pre-authorized by Congress.
 For decades, presidents have not followed this constitutional provision before pursuing military actions or hostilities.